GVictorsd/soundy/README.md

 Doing that should be pretty intutive.
 In case of buffer, output was directly connected to the inverting input of the opamp effectively creating a negative feedback loop.
 Connecting directly implies that the feedback we created here has unity gain, ie. output of the feedback is same as it's input.
 To Convert the buffer to an amplifier, we decrease the feedback gain, and since it is a negative feedback loop, output of the opamp should increase, thereby acting as an amplifier.
 With that in mind, to actually reduce the feedback gain, we build something called a voltage divider as shown in figure.
 It would be helpful to know how two resistors in series can act as a voltage divider.
 Additionally, we drive the input of feedback network through a potentiometer to change the feedback gain at runtime.
 ### Additional Stuff
 With the previous circuit, we are almost done.
 But some additional components should be added to the circuit to make it more reliable.
 First, we add a voltage divider at the input of the filter to stepdown the input voltage.
 This is mainly done to prevent distorsion which is caused when opamps run out of their capacity to supply output voltage and settle at highest possible voltage they can give out.
 Next, we add a simple first order high pass filters at output and input of the entire setup.
 This is done to properly center the input and output voltage of the filter around zero volts.
 Finally, since we are building a voltage control filter, we need to control the cutoff frequency of the filter on the fly with some voltage.
 Cutoff frequency of out filter is determined by the combination of resistor and capacitor values used in out simple low pass filter discussed above.
 Since there is no obvious way to control the value of capacitor, we vary the value of resistors by replacing ordinary resistors with  voltage controlled resistor.
-The end circuit would look something like this.
+The end circuit would look something like the following.<br>
+It can be observed that the design contains two potentiometers, one of them is used to control the voltage control resistors.
+These resistors(two of them) determine the cutoff frequency of out filter.
+The other potentiometer is in the feedback path.
+This can be used to control the amount of feedback(feedback gain) of the system, which inturn determines the amount of resonance in the output signal.

 <br>
 <a href=https://www.multisim.com/content/38KkqZxKF5T4WnXEdLbwdk/vcf/ target="_blank">